Best Frying Pans of 2025

 There’s a reason the frying pan is the go-to piece of equipment for so many cooks: its versatility.
 You can use it to make everything from a grilled cheese sandwich to a gourmet sauce.

-Consumer Reports rates six types of frying pans: nonstick, uncoated cast iron, coated cast iron, stainless steel, carbon steel, and copper.
-With our experience testing, we can help you choose the right frying pan.
+But you’ll get the best results if you match the type of frying pan to the task.
+Consumer Reports rates six types of frying pans based on our rigorous testing: nonstick, uncoated cast iron, coated cast iron, stainless steel, carbon steel, and copper.

 “We test all frying pans for cooking evenness, but many of the other tests are type-specific,” says Breann Chai, who oversees our frying pan testing.
 “For example, we test cast-iron and carbon steel pans for cornbread baking and searing steaks, since they’re suited to high temperatures.
 Nonstick pans, on the other hand, are tested for their food-release performance and the durability of the nonstick coating.”

-To find out which frying pan is best for you, check our guide to the best frying pans for your cooking style.
+To find out which frying pan is best for you, check our guide to the best frying pans for the way you cook.
 Below are the best frying pans of each type, based on their Overall Score in our tests.
-For more information and choices, see our cookware buying guide and complete frying pan ratings.
+For more information and choices, see our cookware buying guide and complete cookware ratings.

 Best Nonstick Frying Pan

-This nonstick pan from Caraway, a popular internet brand, is impressive.
-In our tests, fried eggs easily slid out one after another, and the surface heats evenly, so there are no hot spots.
-The handle is supersturdy, so it won’t get wobbly, and it stays cool to the touch as you cook.
-The nonstick coating is ceramic and stood up well in our durability test, in which we abrade the surface with steel wool (something you shouldn’t do at home!).
+In our tests of this nonstick pan from Caraway, fried eggs easily slid out one after another, and the surface heated evenly, leaving no hot spots.
+We found its handle super-sturdy, and it remained cool to the touch.
+The nonstick coating is ceramic and stood up well in our durability test, in which we abraded the surface with steel wool—something you definitely shouldn’t do at home.

 See our full ratings for nonstick frying pans for other models.